axiom-data-science/coral-camera-ingest/README.md

     If you find that your CPU resources can't keep up with your video ingestion requirements, you may want to consider using a hardware-based transcoding solution.
-At time of writing, NVIDIA has support for accessing GPU resources from within Docker containers.
+At the time of writing, NVIDIA has support for accessing GPU resources from within Docker containers.

 *   `CAMERA_URI`, the URI of the video stream intended for ingestion.
-This should a) be a network location that is accessible from the host running this ingestion service and b) a URI that is consumeable by `ffmpeg`.
+This should a) be a network location that is accessible from the host running this ingestion service and b) a URI that is consumable by `ffmpeg`.
 See the [ffmpeg Protocols][ffmpeg-protocols] for details.

     To test whether your camera URI can be consumed by `ffmpeg`, run the